PritamAich/Propulsion-Plants-Decay-Evaluation/README.md

 ## **File description:**

-- ML model creation and evaluation(GT Compressor).ipynb: The Jupyter notebook where 7 different ML models were evaluated for the GT Compressor decay state coefficient.
+- (GT Compressor)ML model creation and evaluation.ipynb: The Jupyter notebook where 7 different ML models were evaluated for the GT Compressor decay state coefficient.

-- ML model creation and evaluation(GT Turbine).ipynb: The Jupyter notebook where 7 different ML models were evaluated for the GT Turbine decay state coefficient.
+- (GT Turbine)ML model creation and evaluation.ipynb: The Jupyter notebook where 7 different ML models were evaluated for the GT Turbine decay state coefficient.

 - Testing_Model_performance.ipynb: The Jupyter notebook to test the model performance on new data.